harness/developer-hub/release-notes/platform.md

 **Platform**

-You can now get optimized performance on remote pipelines if you are on delegate version 772xx or higher, by enabling the feature flag USE_GET_FILE_V2_GIT_CALL .
-(PL-29459)
+You can now get optimized performance on remote pipelines if you are on delegate version 772xx or higher (PL-29459)

 If you are on an older delegate version, you can upgrade your delegate and then enable the feature flag for optimized performance.